apiato/documentation/docs/architecture-concepts/container.md

 It can be a specific feature or a wrapper around a RESTful API resource.

-To generate new containers along with all their [components](components.md), you may use the `apiato:generate:container` interactive command:
+To generate new containers along with all their [components](components.md), you may use the `apiato:make:container` interactive command:

 ```
-php artisan apiato:generate:container
+php artisan apiato:make:container
 ```

 ## Composer Dependencies